 \subsection{Experiments in Simulation}

 \paragraph{The Performance of \texttt{GUIDES} for Policy Enhancement.}

 We evaluate the effectiveness of \texttt{GUIDES} in enhancing pre-trained policies on the RoboCasa benchmark, covering both transformer-based and diffusion-based architectures.
 In all experiments, we apply our guidance-aware training strategy to inject semantic instructions generated by the \textsc{Instructor}.
+To align the pre-trained policy with the newly injected semantic signals, we perform a brief adaptation phase.
 Our evaluation (Table~\ref{tab:split-benchmark}) starts from a base policy trained for 900 epochs.
-We compare continued training for an additional 100 epochs, with and without \texttt{GUIDES}.
+We compare continued training for an additional 100 epochs (a lightweight adaptation representing only 10\% of the original schedule), with and without \texttt{GUIDES}.
 For transformer-based policies, \texttt{GUIDES} improves the average absolute success rate by \textit{10 percentage points} and the relative success rate by \textit{33.78\%}.
 For diffusion-based policies, \texttt{GUIDES} improves performance on tasks with non-zero baseline success by an average of \textit{106\%} in relative terms.
 These results demonstrate that \texttt{GUIDES} serves as a general-purpose performance enhancer across diverse policy architectures, which validates our core hypothesis that supervising a policy on high-level semantic intents instead of low-level kinematics acts as a powerful regularizer, fostering more robust and generalizable behaviors.